niels-oz/icon-generator-mcp/README.md

 ---

-**Built with ❤️ for developers who need quick, AI-powered icon generation in their workflow.**
+**Built with ❤️ for developers who need intelligent, AI-powered icon generation with Sequential Thinking architecture.**